 Apart from Grenoble, it is the only museum outside of Paris that exhibits an extensive range of art expanding from 13th century to modern art.
 Included in this collection are over ten thousand artworks, sculptures, drawings and contemporary installations.

+With it being one of the largest museums in the region, you will not run of things to see and read about.
 Even if you are not a fan of artworks this is still a great place to visit.
-With it being one of the largest museums in the region, you will not run of things to see and read about.

 - The museums gets really busy here, so I would suggest trying to go early in the morning before the crowds.

-Where I stayed – Hotel La Perouse Nantes
+Hotel La Perouse

-Location and How to get there
+How to get to Nantes France

 Nantes France is a city on the Loire River in the West of France, near the region of Brittany